nmarcopo/cryptonite/README.md

 Returns success if id exists, old_id and pwd is correct, else error
 - PUT to users/change/:uid
 Returns success if id exists and pwd matches, else error
+- POST to users/change/:uid
+Returns success if id's wallet exists and coin exists in wallet, else error
 - PUT to /crypto/
 Returns success and top crypto data if fetching crypto api works, else returns error
 - POST to /crypto/